Why Choose the GYN Surgical Institute for your Cervical Procedures?

 The overlapping border between the endocervix and ectocervix is called the transformation zone.
 At this point, the cervix produces cervical mucus that changes in consistency during the menstrual cycle to prevent or promote pregnancy.
 During childbirth, the cervix dilates widely to allow the baby to pass through.
 During menstruation, the cervix opens a small amount to permit passage of menstrual flow.

-Cervical dysplasia: Abnormal cells in the cervix that can become cervical cancer.
+Abnormal cells in the cervix that can become cervical cancer.
 Cervical dysplasia is frequently discovered on Pap test.
-Also called Cervical intraepithelial neoplasia (CIN)
+Also called Cervical intraepithelial neoplasia (CIN).

-Human papillomavirus (HPV) infection: Human papillomaviruses are a group of viruses, including certain types that cause cervical cancer and also less dangerous types of the virus cause genital and cervical warts.
+Human papillomaviruses are a group of viruses, including certain types that cause cervical cancer and also dangerous types of the virus cause genital and cervical warts.
 Many types of HPV can be prevented with the Gardasil vaccine.